PetruhaXI/django-cms/docs/introduction/install_from_scratch.rst

 Try to switch between ``Live`` and ``Draft`` view, between ``Structure`` and ``Content`` mode, add plugins, move them around and delete them again.

-To add a *Text* or or other plugin elements to a placeholder:
+To add a *Text* or other plugin elements to a placeholder:

 #.  switch to ``Structure`` mode
 #.  select the menu icon on the placeholder's title bar